fakub/bench-parmesan/README.md

 ### For Best Performance

-Compile without any feature: just overall operations' timing will be written into the `operations.log` file (everything called by the `simple_duration!` macro), without affecting any nested call.
+Compile without the "log_ops" feature: only overall operations' timing will be written into the `operations.log` file (everything called by the `simple_duration!` macro), without affecting any nested call.

 ## Running on a Cluster